 Before starting engine, securely fasten your seat belt and ensure trainer's seat belt is fastened if occupied.
-The seat belt can help insure your safety if it is used and maintained.
+The seat belt can help ensure your safety if it is used and maintained.

-Avoid driving the machine with header removed.
+• Avoid driving the machine with header removed.
 Removing header decreases the weight on drive wheels, reducing steering control.

-- If necessary to drive machine with header removed, use transmission "field speed" range, do not exceed 1500 rpm engine speed and avoid loose gravel and slopes. - Never use windrower as a towing vehicle when header is removed, except as instructed in Section 6.3.8.2 Towing Header with Windrower.
+- If necessary to drive machine with header removed, use transmission FIELD SPEED range, do NOT exceed 1,500 rpm engine speed, and avoid loose gravel and slopes. - Never use windrower as a towing vehicle when header is removed, except as instructed in Section 6.3.8.2 Towing Header with Windrower.
 There is insufficient weight on the drive wheels to provide steering control. - Because of windrower shape characteristics, a roll-over protected (ROPS) cab is not required.
 If operating with header removed, be aware that the cab structure will not withstand a roll-over.